Selected Government Memorandums, Notices and Decisions

 Here is a selection of relevant memorandums, notices, and decisions published this week.
 If you have any questions, be sure to contact your Axxess specialist.

-Global air cargo demand was up 8.2 percent in November
+Global air cargo demand declined by 0.1 percent in February

-According to data for the month of October released by the International Air Transport Association (IATA), global air cargo markets total demand, measured in cargo tonne-kilometers (CTK), rose by 8.2% compared to November 2023 levels (9.5% for international operations) for a 16th consecutive month of growth.
+According to data for February released by the International Air Transport Association (IATA) global air cargo total demand, measured in cargo tonne-kilometers (CTK), declined by 0.1% compared to February 2024 levels (+0.4% for international operations).
+This marks the first decline since mid-2023.

 Selected Government Memorandums, Notices and Decisions